 Suppose there’s a P2P massively multiplayer virtual world.

 And in this world, in-game objects—character appearances, etc—are created by “peers”.
 Virtual tems are not dependent on a central authority for distribution or validation.

 How could these “peer-created” objects be monetized by their creators?

-The actual data that compose a 3D are not “encrypted”.
+A creator could “mint” a limited number of copies of their digital object.
+Then sell the digital item to players as a digital “token”.
+The actual data that compose a 3D are not encrypted and can be distributed in a public “off-chain” method.
 Only the fact that a user authentically has the right to use said item is enforced by the blockchain.
 The associating between the data of the asset and the token expressing its ownership is done through code signing

 The token serves as a form of Digital Rights Management for the P2P system.